gigamono/standards/README.md

     - The type(s) of plugin (it restricts what APIs the plugin can use)

-    - Theming, Templating and Extension UI _can_ be specified statically

   - Dynamic parts (Permission-based)

-    - Extension logic
+    - Plugin logic

-      An extension is basically a deck with frontend logic and an optional backend logic.
+      A plugin is basically a deck with frontend logic and an optional backend logic.

       The logic can be visual workflows or custom code.